patternfly/react-topology/packages/module/patternfly-docs/content/examples/TopologyContextMenu.md

 **Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

 A **context menu** displays a list of actions or links related to a graph element.
 Nodes, edges, and the graph itself can have context menus, which are shown when you select the menu toggle or right-click on a graph element.
-Selecting a menu item will trigger a process or navigate to a new location.
+Context menus are useful to allow users to trigger a process or navigate to a new location.

 ## Using context menus